Information

 FAQ or RTFM

 Climbing comes in different forms.
-These do vary quite a bit in regards to what different forms of climbing require of the climber (both in regards of the necessary skills and equipment).
+These do vary quite a bit in regards to what is required from the climber (both in regards of the necessary skills and equipment).
 Usually at least the following forms of climbing are distinguished:

 Where one form of climbing starts and where it ends is anything but hard cut.
 This is especially true in distinguishing rock climbing and ice climbing from alpine climbing.